 The suction cup mount that comes with this series is very basic.
 There are many alternative mounts to the suction cup which we find to be very marginal in terms of reliability.
 We have used and can endorse the Arkon suction cup mount which is long enough for both the 5 and 6 inch models.
 The mount comes with a 2-year warranty from the manufacturer as well as a replacement dash disk.
 Unlike the Garmin suction cup mount, this one has an adjustment feature halfway down to permit greater freedom of adjustment versus the OEM mount.

-The most popular mount made for the Garmin Nuvi series is their beanbag mount which has a 17mm ball which you can snap the cradle onto.
+A very popular mount made for the Garmin Nuvi series is their beanbag variety which has a 17mm ball which you can snap the cradle onto.
 We wrote an in-depth review of this mount which you can read here.
+That’s the mount shown in the photo that accompanies this article.

 I continue to be amazed at the number of cup holders that are present in my SUV.
 I cannot possibly drink that many bottles of water nor can the passengers that ride in my car.
 Why not use one of these spare cup holders to mount your Nuvi?
 We wrote a detailed article on cup holder mounts previously.
 The cup holder mount for the Nuvi is made by a company named Arkon and it features a base that expands to the contour of your car’s cup holder.
 These place your Nuvi at a good location for viewing. for GPS reception, we find these work best with a sunroof as depending upon the location of your cup holders, it may be challenged to see the satellites in the sky.